LOADING ...

 Bắt đầu làm bài nào

-Now I was a young man, I carried me pack, and I lived the free life of a rover
+Now when I was a young man, I carried me pack, and I the free life of a rover

-From the Murray's green basin to the dusty outback, well, I my Matilda all over.
+From the Murray's green basin to the outback, well, I waltzed my Matilda all over.

-Then in 1915, my said son, It's time you stopped rambling, there's work to be done.
+in 1915, my country said son, It's time you stopped rambling, there's work to be done.

-So they me a tin hat, and they gave me a gun, and they marched me away to the war.
+So gave me a tin hat, and they gave me a gun, and they marched me away to the war.

-And the band played Waltzing Matilda, as the pulled away from the quay
+And the band Waltzing Matilda, as the ship pulled away from the quay

 And amidst all the cheers, the and tears, we sailed off for Gallipoli

-And how well I remember that day, how our blood stained the sand and the water
+And how well I remember terrible day, how our blood stained the sand and the water

-And of how in that hell they called Suvla Bay, we were butchered like lambs at the slaughter.
+And of how in that hell that called Suvla Bay, we were butchered like lambs at the slaughter.

 Johnny Turk he was waiting, he'd primed well.
 He shower'd us with bullets,

-And he rained us with shell.
-And in five minutes flat, he'd blown us all to
+And he us with shell.
+And in five minutes flat, he'd blown us all to hell

-But the band Waltzing Matilda, when we stopped to bury our slain.
+But the band played Matilda, when we stopped to bury our slain.

-We buried ours, and the Turks buried theirs, then we all over again.
+We buried ours, and the Turks theirs, then we started all over again.

-And that were left, well we tried to survive, in that mad world of blood, death and fire
+And those that were left, well we tried to survive, in mad world of blood, death and fire

-And for ten weary weeks, I kept myself alive, though me the corpses piled higher
+And for ten weary weeks, I kept myself alive, around me the corpses piled higher

-Then a big Turkish shell me arse over head, and when I woke up in my hospital bed,
+Then a big Turkish shell knocked me arse over head, and I woke up in my hospital bed,

 And saw what it had done, well I wished I was dead.
 Never knew there was worse things dyin'.